US Citizen Moving to Singapore? How to Avoid Double Taxation & Incorporate Your Company 2026

 3. Singapore Company Incorporation: A Step‑by‑Step Roadmap

 The private limited company (Pte.
 Ltd.) is the preferred vehicle for US entrepreneurs in Singapore, offering limited liability, tax efficiency, and credibility.
-You must meet the local director requirement via a nominee director service or by obtaining your own Employment Pass.
+US founders can register a Singapore company remotely from overseas without visiting Singapore.

 3.1 Why Choose a Private Limited Company (Pte.
 Ltd.)?